amazon-archives/aws-amplify-serverless-plugin/README.md

     - filename: examples/awsconfiguration.json
       type: native
       appClient: AndroidUserPoolClient
+      s3bucket: UserFiles
     - filename: examples/schema.json
       type: schema.json
     - filename: examples/aws-exports.js
       type: javascript
       appClient: WebUserPoolClient
+      s3bucket: disabled
 ```

-Each entry in the `amplify` section must consist of three parts:
+Each entry in the `amplify` section must consist of two parts, with two optional parts:

 * `filename` is where you want the file to be stored.
 The directory must already exist.
 * `type` is one of the following: